Carbon Black Market

 Middle East and Africa

-Middle East and Africa contribute about 7% of the global market.
+Middle East and Africa contribute about 7% of the market.
 Countries such as UAE, Saudi Arabia, South Africa, and Egypt are increasingly using carbon black in infrastructure projects, rubber goods manufacturing, and coating formulations.
 The region is also witnessing growing demand for durable plastics and automotive components.

 Latin America